tangteresa/OnitamaCardGen/README.md

 # OnitamaCardGen
+Language: C++
-Generates a custom card for the board game Onitama
+Purpose: Generates a custom card for the board game Onitama.